 That said, if you plan on having a car, don’t plan on staying in Edgartown unless you have guaranteed parking.

-During the busy season, even the locals that live in Edgartown struggle to find parking.
+During the high season, even the locals that live in Edgartown struggle to find parking.
 That’s because of the narrow streets and overflow of people.
+Sometimes, waiting at the bus stop makes more sense!

 - Mopeds are very dangerous and cannot go to the speed limit on the main roads